University of Richmond Athletics

 Notes on the Game

 - Maggie Doogan led Richmond with 14 points and five rebounds.
-Rachel Ullstrom added 11 points.
+Ally Sweeney added 11 points, while Rachel Ullstrom finished with eight points.

 - Alicia Newell and Sam Dewey each pulled down six rebounds.
 Doogan dished out a team-high two assists.
 Rayne Wright and Newell recorded two steals apiece.